telerik/blazor-docs/knowledge-base/gantt-tooltip-access-model-fields.md

 ## Solution

-The `TooltipTemplate` context .... .
-If you want to accsess and dispaly the other fields form you model, you have two options:
+You have two options to display the other fields form you model in the Tooltip:

 * [Get the Model from Your Data Based on the Context Properties](#get-the-model-from-your-data-based-on-the-context-properties)
 * [Use a custom Tooltip](#use-a-custom-tooltip)